 A Franchise Fable

-One fine day, a franchisor, an area developer, and some franchisees decided to build a franchise system together.
+One fine day, a franchisor, an area developer, and many franchisees decided to build a franchise system together.

 The franchisor asked the area developer to divide up what they had accomplished together.
-So, the area developer made up three roughly equal parts and let the franchisor chose.
+So, the area developer made up three roughly equal parts and let the franchisor chose, which part was his.

 Angered by the area developer's lack of grace, the franchisor terminated the area developer and retained all the area developer's units.

 After that, the franchisor told the franchisees to propose a division of all that they had accomplished together.

 The franchisees put together the vastly greater part of all they had accomplished together in one pile and in the other they put only scraps.
 When they had prepared the two parts, they called the franchisor and invited him to choose.